 - Locate the necessities: Be sure to have access to power for your device, internet connectivity, headphones (useful for listening to lectures/discussions when in a shared space), and textbook/readings.

 - Keep it organized: Consider how you store and retrieve both digital and physical readings, papers, and related materials for your studies.
 Digital file structures (organized folders, clearly labeled) can assist in quick retrieval when needed.
 Keeping physical notes, seperated by course, allows for space to annotate, re-work examples, pose directed questions, and provide clarifying details.

 Being remote does not mean you are alone!
 Here are ways you can stay connected in our new virtual life:

 - Canvas/online discussion: Actively participate in online discussions for your remote class.
-These discussions keep you actively engaged in the course and can lead to new personal connections and insight to the course.
-As you engage with your classmates, you deepen your knowledge and help other students relate to the course material.
+These discussions keep you engaged in the course and can lead to new personal connections and insight into the course.
+As you connect with your classmates, you deepen your knowledge and help other students relate to the course material.

-- Academic Support: TAEC academic support will continue in Spring 2020.
+- Academic Support: TAEC academic support will continue in Summer 2020.
 See our Remote Tutoring Support page for up-to-date offerings.

 - Advising: Remote UO Academic Advising is available to all students.
 See the Academic Advising page on how to connect with advisers remotely.

 - Campus Operations: Stay informed about how the UO is reponding to the COVID-19 outbreak.